puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/debug/debug-cluster/audit.md

 Both log and webhook backends support batching.
 Using webhook as an example, here's the list of available flags.
 To get the same flag for log backend, replace `webhook` with `log` in the flag name.
-By default, batching is enabled in `webhook` and disabled in `log`.
-Similarly, by default throttling is enabled in `webhook` and disabled in `log`.
+By default, batching is enabled in `webhook` and turned off in `log`.
+Similarly, by default throttling is enabled in `webhook` and turned off in `log`.

 - `--audit-webhook-mode` defines the buffering strategy.
 One of the following:
   - `batch` - buffer events and asynchronously process them in batches.
 This is the default.